jerrycyip/jerrycyip/README.md

 - 👋 Hi, I’m @jerrycyip
-- 👀 I’m interested in web development opportunities using REACT JS, Node, JS ES6+, HTML, CSS.
+- 👀 I’m interested in web development opportunities using REACT JS, Node, JS (ES6+), HTML, CSS.
-- 🌱 I’m currently continuing my studies to learn the finer nuances of REACT JS.
+- 🌱 I’m currently learning the finer nuances of REACT JS.
 - 💞️ I’m looking to collaborate on new projects that can leverage my software development skills and passion for product management.
 - 📫 How to reach me: https://www.linkedin.com/in/jerrycyip/